Research

 Participate in multi-center auditory research studies here at Boston Children's!

-In a single visit, participants will undergo hearing and balance testing, as well as provide a biological sample.
-The mobile research lab will be at Boston Children's Hospital at Waltham April 12-18.
+In a single one-hour visit, participants will undergo standard and high-frequency hearing testing at Boston Children's at Waltham

 Eligibility criteria: